Palantir: 2013–2017: Additional funding

 A document leaked to TechCrunch revealed that Palantir's clients as of 2013 included at least 12 groups in the U.S. government, including the CIA, the DHS, the NSA, the FBI, the CDC, the Marine Corps, the Air Force, the Special Operations Command, the United States Military Academy, the Joint Improvised-Threat Defeat Organization and Allies, the Recovery Accountability and Transparency Board and the National Center for Missing and Exploited Children.
 At the time, the United States Army continued to use its own data analysis tool.
-Also according to TechCrunch, U.S. spy agencies such as the CIA and FBI were linked for the first time with Palantir software, as their databases had previously been siloed.
+Also according to TechCrunch, U.S. intelligence agencies such as the CIA and FBI were linked for the first time with Palantir software, as their databases had previously been siloed.

 In September 2013, Palantir disclosed over $196 million in funding, according to a U.S. Securities and Exchange Commission filing.
 It was estimated that the company would likely sign almost $1 billion in contracts in 2014.
-CEO Alex Karp announced in 2013 that the company would not pursue an IPO, as going public would make "running a company like ours very difficult."
+CEO Alex Karp announced in 2013 that the company would not pursue an IPO, as going public would make "running a company like ours very difficult".
 In December 2013, the company began a round of financing, raising around $450 million from private funders.
-This raised the company's value to $9 billion, according to Forbes, with the magazine reporting that the valuation made Palantir "among Silicon Valley's most valuable private technology companies."
+This raised the company's value to $9 billion, according to Forbes, with the magazine reporting that the valuation made Palantir "among Silicon Valley's most valuable private technology companies".

 In December 2014, Forbes reported that Palantir was looking to raise $400 million in an additional round of financing, after the company filed paperwork with the Securities and Exchange Commission the month before.
 The report was based on research by VC Experts.
 If completed, Forbes said Palantir's funding could reach $1.2 billion.
 As of December 2014, the company continued to have diverse private funders, Ken Langone and Stanley Druckenmiller, In-Q-Tel of the CIA, Tiger Global Management, and Founders Fund, a venture firm operated by Thiel.

 Palantir was valued at $15 billion in November 2014.
 In June 2015, BuzzFeed reported the company was raising up to $500 million in new capital at a valuation of $20 billion.
 By December, it had raised a further $880 million, while the company was still valued at $20 billion.
 In February 2016, Palantir bought Kimono Labs, a startup that makes it easy to collect information from public-facing websites.
 In August 2016, Palantir acquired data visualization startup Silk.
+In 2017, BuzzFeed News reported that Palantir's footing at the CIA and especially the NSA were not stable.
+But according to Karp, Palantir had a firm hold at the FBI because "They'll have no choice".